Occupational Therapy Major

 Grace S. Fisher, Associate Professor of Occupational Therapy; BA Wilkes College; Post-Baccalaureate Certificate University of Pennsylvania; MS College Misericordia; EdD Temple University

-Suzanne Lennon, Academic Coordinator of Fieldwork Education; BS Pennsylvania State University; MS College Misericordia
+Suzanne A. Lennon, Assistant Professor of Occupational Therapy, BS The Pennsylvania State University; MS Misericordia University

 Amy Lynch, Coordinator of Post Professional Pediatric Certificate, BS Gettysburg College; PhD Tuft's University; PhD University of Delaware